What is Cardiopulmonary Rehabilitation?

 Surviving a heart attack or any other cardiovascular or pulmonary event doesn't end with the trip home from the hospital.
 A program for rebuilding cardiovascular and pulmonary function is crucial for complete recovery.
 This is the reason for Aspen Valley Hospital's Cardiopulmonary Rehabilitation program.
 It helps people who have cardiovascular or pulmonary disease to reclaim the richess of an active life.

-Cardiopulmonary Rehabilitation was started at AVH in the fall of 1995 under the direction of cardiologist Morris Cohen, MD, and Melody Durham, RN.
+was started at AVH in the fall of 1995 under the direction of cardiologist Morris Cohen, MD, and Melody Durham, RN.
 After an initial focus on acute cardiac patients (following stent or surgery), it quickly expanded to meet the needs of the community.
-The department now offers classes for both cardiac and pulmonary patients, as well as those with diabetes, metabolic syndrome, and those looking to reduce their risk for these diseases.
+The department offers classes for cardiac patients, as well as those with diabetes, metabolic syndrome, and those looking to reduce their risk for these diseases.

 Both our cardiac and pulmonary rehabilitation programs are certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.

 We offer services in two convenient locations: at Aspen Valley Hospital and at After-Hours Medical Care at 234 Cody Lane in Basalt.
 The Aspen location boasts state-of-the-art equipment in a newly constructed 4,000 square foot department.
-With a full complement of fitness and weight-training machines, continuous telemetry monitoring capabilities, and oxygen therapy, we have everything needed to optimize your cardiovascular health We offer classes between 7 a.m. and 5 p.m. to accommodate the varied schedules of our patients.
+With a full complement of fitness and weight-training machines, continuous telemetry monitoring capabilities, and oxygen therapy, we have everything needed to optimize your cardiovascular health We offer classes between 7 a.m. and 2:30 p.m. in Aspen and between 3 and 6 p.m. in Basalt to accommodate the varied schedules of our patients.

 All therapists are trained in Advanced Cardiac Life Support (ACLS), and a physician is onsite at all times should an emergency arise.